Alibaba Group Holding Limited

 BABA

-Alibaba is a leading Chinese technology conglomerate operating in e-commerce, cloud computing, and digital media.
+Alibaba operates a vast portfolio of e-commerce, cloud computing, and digital media businesses.

 Analyzed by Rockflow Bobby Quantitative Model ✓ Updated Daily